‘I think they found the body of that girl’: Prison calls link Kokomo man to woman missing since 2016 - NewsBreak

 According to court documents, police also spoke with an individual in February 2017 who claimed someone saw a person who was covered up lying on Farmer’s floor on the morning of Oct.
 12, 2016.

-Substantially redacted court documents don’t mention police returning to the S. Washington apartment to search for clues into McClerkin’s disappearance until June 30, 2022.IndyGo bus thief stole bus while driver was on break
+Substantially redacted court documents don’t mention police returning to the S. Washington apartment to search for clues into McClerkin’s disappearance until June 30, 2022.THPD: 1 shot in self-defense during dispute

 ‘Keep your mouth shut’